top of page

 Live performance in Corthell Hall at the University of Southern Maine; March 6, 2009

-Middle Eastern Music
+Zapion Middle Eastern Ensemble

 Swan Kirtan